The 6-strand braid group is CAT(0): The orthoscheme complex of a modular complemented lattice is CAT(0)

 Now we apply Proposition~\ref{prop: cat0 implies braids} to conclude the following.

 \begin{cor} For every $n \leq 6$, the $n$-strand braid group is CAT(0). \end{cor}

-\subsection{The orthoscheme complex of a modular complemented lattice is CAT(0)}
+\section{The orthoscheme complex of a modular complemented lattice is CAT(0)}

-Independently of the rest, we prove that the orthoscheme complex of a bounded graded modular complemented lattice is CAT(0), thus giving a partial result towards~\cite[Conjecture~6.10]{brady_mccammond}.
-It appears to be the best result we can get using an embedding into a space we already know to be CAT(1), namely a spherical building: the complemented condition is needed to allow us to apply Frink's embedding theorem.
+We now prove that the orthoscheme complex of a bounded graded modular complemented lattice is CAT(0), thus giving a partial confirmation of~\cite[Conjecture~6.10]{brady_mccammond}.
+The conjecture states that the result should be true without assuming that the lattice is complemented, however we need this extra assumption to embed the diagonal link of the orthoscheme complex into a spherical building (or a CAT(1) graph in a pathological case).

 \begin{dfn}[Modular lattice] A lattice $P$ is said to be \emph{modular} if \end{dfn}